TheWheelz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The third prints the /etc/password by using the cat file The fourth print the content of a file with a space eg cat /etc/passwd /etc/hosts The fifth print the content of a file wit the tail eg tail /etc/passwd
+The third prints the /etc/password by using the cat file The fourth print the content of a file with a space eg cat /etc/passwd /etc/hosts The fifth print the content of a file wit the tail eg tail /etc/passwd The sixt prints the first contents that heads the file.